 On which plants

-Plants for planting of grapevine from countries where GRBaV occurs.
+Plants for planting of grapevine from countries where GRBV occurs.

 Grapevine is a crop of major economic importance in the EPPO region.
-GRBaV has been shown to negatively affect grapevine production and in particular, the quality of the berries.
+GRBV has been shown to negatively affect grapevine production and in particular, the quality of the berries.
 As the epidemiology of red blotch disease remains to be clarified, and in particular the role of possible vectors, the main control measures rely on the use of healthy planting material, and in some cases on the elimination of diseased plants.
-At present, the presence of GRBaV has been confirmed only in North America.
-However, in a study conducted in the National Clonal Germplasm Repository (NCGR) in California, grapevine accessions originating from countries outside North America (including European countries) tested positive for the virus.
-It cannot be concluded from these results that the virus occurs in those countries, but it seems wise that grapevine-growing countries verify the presence or absence of GRBaV in their crops, and eventually include this new virus in certification schemes to prevent its spread.
+In a study conducted in the National Clonal Germplasm Repository (NCGR) in California, grapevine accessions originating from countries outside North America (including European countries) tested positive for the virus.
+It cannot be concluded from these results that the virus occurs in those countries, but it seems wise that grapevine-growing countries verify the presence or absence of GRBV in their crops, and eventually include this new virus in certification schemes to prevent its spread.